-Okay, okay, while these bags and some bear canisters have come to be known as ‘bear proof,’ that term is a little misleading.
+Okay, okay, while these bags and some bear canisters have come to be known as ‘bear-proof,’ that term is a little misleading.
 Bears are phenomenal creatures!
-Never, ever, ever, ever underestimate a bears strength, creativity or intelligence.
-Just wanted to make that clear up front.
+Never, ever, ever underestimate a bear’s strength, creativity, or intelligence.
+I just wanted to make that clear upfront.

 I know there’s been a lot of hubbub in the hiking and backpacking community in the last year or so claiming that bear bags just don’t work, and you should just use a canister or go home.

-Well… I absolutely disagree with that statement for a few of reasons.
+Well… I absolutely disagree with that statement for a few reasons.

-Or honestly, if you’re just tired of throw your line to hang a bear bag – I do find the Ursack is much quicker and easier to put up 😉
+Or honestly, if you’re just tired of throwing your line to hang a bear bag.
+I do find the Ursack is much quicker and easier to put up.

-HOWEVER – and that’s a big however, some National Parks do not consider Ursacks as acceptable and will fine the crap out of you if you don’t carry one their specified bear canisters, so please always check and confirm local regulations before you get to the trailhead.
+HOWEVER, (and that’s a big however) some National Parks do not consider Ursacks acceptable and will fine the crap out of you if you don’t carry one of their specified bear canisters.
+So, please always check and confirm local regulations before you get to the trailhead.

 What are Ursacks made of?

 Ursacks are made of “bulletproof” UHMWP fabric, which makes them pretty dang bear resistant!
 But there is a new model out, the Ursack AllMitey which is made with a patent-pending laminated process that combines the UHMWP fabric with Kevlar correctional fabric–the kind used in prisons to thwart shivs.
 How cool is that!?

 I’ve been using and loving the Ursack Major, and have never had any issues with it, but there have been very few reports of failures over the years (bears puncturing or ripping it.)
 The new AllMitey is virtually puncture proof and up to the time of writing this, there have been no reported incidents or failures, which is amazing and much more than the Park Service can say for bear canisters… but I digress.